pkmoore/ISTextension/evaluation.md

 major difference between these two that CrashSimulator can manipulate aspects of system calls than the messages sent across a network.
 Mutiny, on the other hand, is limited to manipulating the content of messages only.

+# Evaluation
+Our goal with this work was to gain an undestanding of how CrashSimulator's user exprience compared to other tools and techniques available to developers...

+Because CrashSimulator is able to to test a wide domain of operations an appliation can peform we felt it necessary to compare it with two separte tools, one that test based on files and one that tests based on network activity.
+Specifically, we used AFL and Mutiny...

 ## Method
 The 20 participants in this study received instruction on the configuration and